Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Are parallel imports permitted in your jurisdiction?

-The Trademark Law does not expressly address the import and distribution of non-counterfeit, genuine pharmaceutical products (ie, parallel imports).
-However, past cases have indicated that parallel imports can constitute trademark infringement if the reputation of the trademark owner is damaged.
+The law does not expressly address the import and distribution of non-counterfeit, genuine pharmaceutical products (ie, parallel imports).

 Sale and purchase